LowryRequiem/College-Obi-Vault/UL 4th Year Vault/HI4247 Final Project Assignment Draft 1 Prep.md

 #### Paragraph 10 (Approx. 350 words)

 Resilience and Societal Reflection: Films produced during WW2 reflected the resilience of societies amidst conflict.
 Themes of sacrifice, resistance, and unity were prominently featured in films like "Casablanca" (1942) and "Mrs. Miniver" (1942), mirroring the wartime spirit.
 These films not only entertained but also served as a medium for societal reflection and collective catharsis.

+# Bibliography

+Gunning, T., 1986.
+The cinema of attractions: Early film, its spectator and the avant-garde. _Theater and Film: A Comparative Anthology_, p.39.

+Georges Méliès, *Le Voyage Dans La Lune* 1902.

+Andre Gaudreault, 2006, From ‘Primitive Cinema’ to ‘Kine-Atractography’.**

+Virilio, P., 1989. _War and cinema: The logistics of perception_.
+Verso.

+Stojanova, C., 2017.
+The Great War, Cinema Propaganda: The Emancipation of Film Language. _Acta Universitatis Sapientiae, Film and Media Studies_, (14), pp.131-156.

+Steven Cable, *Aerial photography and the First World War* The National Archives, 2015.

+Olivia Jenkins, *Shooting the Great War: Kodak cameras and the first world war* in *Kodak Canada: The Early Years (1899-1939) exhibition*.

+Canadian Kodak Co., “Vest Pocket Kodak, Model B,” _KODAK CANADA: The Early Years (1899-1939) Exhibition_, accessed December 3, 2023, https://kodakcanada.omeka.net/items/show/41.

+The Battle of the Somme.
+The National Archives UK.
+1916

+Smither, Roger: Film/Cinema , in: 1914-1918-online.
+International Encyclopedia of the First World War, ed. by Ute Daniel, Peter Gatrell, Oliver Janz, Heather Jones, Jennifer Keene, Alan Kramer, and Bill Nasson, issued by Freie Universität Berlin, Berlin 2015-08-20. **DOI**: [10.15463/ie1418.10705](http://dx.doi.org/10.15463/ie1418.10705).

+Mirsalis, Jon C. ["The Kaiser, the Beast of Berlin"](http://lonchaney.org/filmography/102.html). _Lonchaney.org_.
+Retrieved 11 March 2021.

+Robert Wiene, Hans Janowitz and Carl Mayer.
+1920.
+The Cabinet of Dr. Caligari.

+Chapman, J., 2000.
+The power of propaganda. _Journal of Contemporary History_, _35_(4), pp.679-688.

+The rules of the game

+the jazz singer

+the eternal jew

+'Jud Süß'

+The Fall of Berlin

+Why we fight

+Rashomon

+Galt, R., 2006. _The new European cinema: redrawing the map_.
+Columbia University Press.